• Skip to primary navigation

 Brine

-• Pickling spice - use your favorite mixture, homemade or store bought.
+• Pickling spice - use your favorite mixture, homemade or store-bought.

 • Kosher salt - you can also use canning salt

 • Pink curing salt - also called Prague #1 powder.
 Curing salt is table salt with sodium nitrite used for preserving meats.
-The curing salt also helps with coloring of the meat.
+The curing salt also helps with the coloring of the meat.

 • Make certain this is Prague #1 powder, and not Prague #2 powder.
 Prague #1 is used for short cures that will be eaten relatively quickly.
 Prague #2 is for meats that require a long cure, like hard salami.